-One-Pan Chicken Piccata with Lemon Caper Sauce
+Chicken Piccata in a Bright Lemon Caper Sauce

 This post may contain affiliate links.
 Please read my disclosure policy.

 Make a classic chicken piccata recipe and have dinner on the table in about 30 minutes — this is a low-stress, high-reward stovetop recipe that cooks in one skillet.
-It’s all about golden brown, pan-seared chicken breasts in a bright, tangy pan sauce balanced with white wine, butter, capers, chopped shallots, and of course, plenty of fresh lemon juice.
+It’s all about golden brown, pan-seared chicken breasts in a bright, tangy pan sauce balanced with white wine, butter, capers, chopped shallots, and plenty of fresh lemon juice.

 I grew up enjoying a traditional piccata made with delicately sliced veal cutlets.
 They were served in a rich, but light-tasting buttery sauce laced with that juicy pop of lemon and white wine.
 These days, I use chicken because it’s a mild-tasting protein that pairs really well with the zingy sauce.

-How to make it
+How to make lemon piccata sauce

-One-Pan Chicken Piccata with Lemon Caper Sauce
+Classic Chicken Piccata with Lemon Butter Caper Sauce

 Equipment